BrianFG/Arqui/README.txt

 The logical view contains information about the various parts of the system.
 In UML the logical view is typically modelled using <em>class diagrams</em>.

-For example, the following figure represents the UML class diagram for the +Greeter+ model and its factory class:
+In the following diagram, it displays in UML classes diagrams the GameController, Room, SubState, Move, CoinFlipper,Fight  classes and its subclasses for the Model.

 link:../doc/images/logical.png

-You can include as many of these diagrams as you consider necessary.
-Note that you only need to specify the names of the classes and their relationships.
-Don't include attributes or method names in these diagrams.

-To include an image in this document, copy it to the +images+ directory and refer it as: +link:../images/some_image.png+.
-You can use any web supported image format (PNG, JPEG, GIF, etc.).

 === Process View

-The process view describes the concurrent processes within the system.
-In UML, <em>activity diagrams</em> are used to model this view.
+Even though the system handles sessions apart from others, the system has no concurrent processes due the fact of the simple design.

 === Development View

-The development view focusses on software modules and subsystems.
-In UML, <em>package diagrams</em> are used to model the development view.
+The system is a stand-alone application, thus, it has no software modules or subsystems.

 === Physical View

-The physical view describes the physical deployment of the system, revealing which pieces of software run on what pieces of hardware.
-In UML, <em>deployment diagrams</em> are used to model the physical view.
+In order for the system to function, the Web server that hosts "ecatepec.rb", the Sinatra Framework, SQL-Lite and Sequel need to be installed.
+The following diagram shows the physicial implementation:

 For example, this is the deployment diagram for our application:

 link:../doc/images/physical.png

 === Scenarios

-This view describes the functionality of the system from the perspective from outside world.
-It contains diagrams describing what the system is supposed to do from a black box perspective.
-UML <em>use case diagrams</em> are used for this view.
+In a regular scenario, the user enters the web page of the server.
+Then, it asks to enter his/her name and after that, the epic adventure starts.
+At first, the user is greeted with the view that displays his/hers current stats [health, respect & money], the screen that narrates the adventure and the buttons the user can push in order to make said actions.
+The following diagram displays the actions the user can do:

 link:../doc/images/cases.png

 == Patterns Used

 The patterns that were used within our project are:

-- <b>State Pattern</b>: The +ecatepec.rb+ file consists of a series of Sinatra _routes_.
-Sinatra is a DSL for creating web applications in Ruby.
+- <b>State Pattern</b>: We used this pattern in order to separate the functionality into states and substates that could handle the instances of the game better.
+The states are instances of +Room+ and are handled in the +clases.rb+.
 - <b>Model View Controller</b>: The application follows the classical web implementation of the MVC architectural pattern.
 The models (+.rb+ files) and views (+.erb+ files) are stored in the corresponding +models+ and +views+ directory.
-The controller is contained in +server.rb+ file.
+The controller is contained in +ecatepec.rb+ file.
-- <b>Strategy Factory</b>: The +gameFactory+ is used to create +Game+ instances by specifying the desired language during its creation.
+- <b>Strategy Factory</b>: Each of our states behaves differently so we send a +Proc+ with all the code that it must implement.
+This is handled in the +gameFactory+ class that is contained inside the +clases.rb+.

 == Acknowledgments